nasa/cumulus-ecs-task/README.md

 ## Compatibility

-TODO: update when new cumulus release goes out with cumulus-message-adapter-js version bump

-This only works with Node.js Lmabda functions.
+This only works with Node.js Lmabda functions, and requires that the Lambda function it is running has a dependency of at least v1.0.1 of [cumulus-message-adapter-js](https://github.com/cumulus-nasa/cumulus-message-adapter-js).

 ## Usage